JohnCoates/Aerial/Readme.md

 ![screen shot 2018-10-29 at 13 24 46](https://user-images.githubusercontent.com/37544189/47649974-1f76a980-db7f-11e8-8339-3f0424652b8c.png)

 - **Descriptions:** Wondering where an Aerial view was shot?
 Aerial can now tell you as they play.
 We even have extended descriptions written by our community of users.
+Help us to improve these descriptions by [translating them to your language](Resources/Community/Readme.md).

 ![screen shot 2018-10-29 at 13 25 10](https://user-images.githubusercontent.com/37544189/47649975-200f4000-db7f-11e8-9e8b-f75c4a5ebde4.png)